Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Finite-time analysis of the SGD dynamics for strongly convex minimization problems

 \subsection{Geometric ergodicity of SGD iterates}

-We consider the following assumption on the function $f$ in the minimization problem \eqref{eq:stoch_minimization}. \begin{assumption} The function $f$ is $\mu$-strongly convex on $\rset^{d}$, that is, it is continuously differentiable and there exists a constant $\mu > 0$, such that for any $\theta,\theta' \in \rset^{d}$, it holds that
+We consider the following assumption on the function $f$ in the minimization problem \eqref{eq:stoch_minimization}. \begin{assumption} The function $f$ is continuously differentiable and $\mu$-strongly convex on $\rset^{d}$, that is, there exists a constant $\mu > 0$, such that for any $\theta,\theta' \in \rset^{d}$, it holds that

 \end{assumption}